 Nate has been described as one of the “other” guys.
 His quest for continuous improvement (13 year associates degree) and the great, admittedly ridiculous, lengths to which he is willing to go in his pursuit has been “ruining the job” for others since he started in 2000.
-He spent the majority of his career protecting the Jayhawks but is now an oyster in Denver, CO.
+He spent the majority of his career protecting the Jayhawks but is now an oyster in the Five Points neighborhood of Denver, CO.
 Despite his nickname he has no skills as a sailor having never lived near large bodies of water.
 Seeing the irony, he has been furiously studying under Brendan to get his first mate license.

 Nick “Pockets” Simon

 Fighting out of the Red corner is Lt.
 Nick Simon, straight outta Lawrence, Kansas.
 A former wildland firefighter, Nick has been “bumping up” since the beginning of this millennium.
 Striving to constantly keep his game tight, he incorporates the NZL FWD techniques and verbiage into his day-to-day routine.
 For instance, while at a sushi restaurant he commonly orders the “Oh S#!t Roll”, and if one of his kids has an excessively dirty diaper he yells, “Surplus!” and his wife comes to help out.
 Nick is a proud member of the Kickapoo Tribe in Kansas.

 Mark is on Engine 6 in the Central District of Seattle and has been involved in the Nozzle Forward since 2009.
 He is a Taurus and has many hobbies.
 A few of his hobbies include; consuming doppios, being a tall glass of water, traveling, long walks on the beach, and leaping small buildings.
 In Mark’s spare time he has launched an organic soap making business called, Your Putting What on Your Skin?